Robert Hoagland: Theories

 "Everything is on the table," Newtown police chief Charles Kehoe said in 2014, as to what might have happened to Robert.
 Two possibilities emerged: that he was the victim of foul play, or that he decided to walk away from his life.
 There was significant evidence of both possibilities and neither emerged as more likely.

 After Lori discovered her husband's wallet and keys hidden in their bedroom, she came to believe foul play was a stronger possibility.
 She believed the (still unaccounted for) $600 to be an odd amount to withdraw if Robert had been planning to disappear.
 That amount was more than could be withdrawn at an automatic teller machine yet nowhere near enough to live on for an extended period.
 Concerning their earlier separation, she stated, "[I]f he wanted out of the marriage, all he would have had to say is that he wanted out of the marriage.
 But that was not remotely where we were."
 His son Chris also found it unlikely that his father left wearing neither pair of his loafers, "the only shoes he ever wore."

 Lori said she believed it was possible that, where his children were concerned, Robert could have made someone feel scared enough to do him harm in return.
 "I've seen him chase people down the street with baseball bats," she told the Danbury News-Times.
 Family and friends also do not believe he would have walked away from his children so readily.
 "I don't believe he just left," says Lori.
 "Wouldn't he have surfaced by now?"

 The Hoagland family believed that Robert was no longer in the Newtown area.
 "He's going to be stumbled upon," Lori said.
 "Someone's going to find him accidentally, and I hope that's sooner than later."
-His son Chris states: "What if he was taken ... and he's in a hole somewhere? ...
+His son Chris stated: "What if he was taken ... and he's in a hole somewhere? ...
 I don't want to think it, but I have to."